 Doctoral students must register for 15 hours of 599; some of these dissertation hours may be devoted to developing a proposal.
 It is possible to take more than the 15 hours of 599 although only 15 hours are counted toward the degree.
-If the student is completing the dissertation in absentia and has completed 15 hours of 599, s/he must continuously register for one hour of 599.
-S/he may do so only with an approved proposal on file.
+If the student is completing the dissertation in absentia and has completed 15 hours of 599, they must continuously register for one hour of 599.
+They may do so only with an approved proposal on file.
 The Graduate School approves this registration.

-As the student writes her/his dissertation, s/he and the director should submit chapters to the committee on a regular basis.
+As the student writes their dissertation, they and the director should submit chapters to the committee on a regular basis.
 Exactly how this proceeds (for example, waiting until the director has approved a chapter before circulating it to other committee members versus distributing each draft simultaneously to all) should be made clear at the time of the proposal defense.
 The director will meet with the student regularly to discuss suggested revisions.